prayagnshah/AtlanticCoastalIslands/README.md

 Ex: `conda create --name arcgispropy3_clone --clone arcgispro-py3`

 ### 1.4 - PREPARE POLYGON COORDINATES
-The following example is for Newfoundland, but the preparation has also been completed for all of the Atlantic Canadian provinces, such as New Brunswick, P.E.I, and Quebec.
+The provided example is specific to Newfoundland, but the preparation has been done for all Atlantic Canadian provinces, including New Brunswick, P.E.I., and Quebec.
-The polygons in Newfoundland_Fishnet_Polygon_Points.csv are prepared for Newfoundland, but if you would like to run this program on another area, a similar file will need to be created for that area.
+The polygons in `Newfoundland_Fishnet_Polygon_Points.csv` are prepared for Newfoundland.
+If you intend to run the program on a different area, you'll need to create a similar file specific to that region.
-Create a fishnet over the area of interest where each square in the fishnet is no larger than 100 kilometres squared (10 kilometres by 10 kilometres).
-Newfoundland_Fishnet.png shows the fishnet in Newfoundland_Fishnet_Polygon_Points.csv.
+To create a fishnet over your area of interest, ensure that each square in the fishnet does not exceed 100 square kilometers (10 kilometers by 10 kilometers).

 ### 1.5 - PREPARE THE SUBSET OF POLYGONS TO PROCESS
-Within the area to be processed, there are different areas that have clear satellite imagery from different dates.
-I spent some time in GEE exploring Sentintel-2 imagery results for different regions around Newfoundland and came up with a polygon layer dividing the province.
-The date and an ID should be associated with each of the polygons in the layer, which still needs to be done.
+In the area to be processed, there are distinct regions with clear satellite imagery from various dates.
+I extensively explored Sentinel-2 imagery results using Google Earth Engine (GEE) for different regions around Newfoundland.
+As a result, I created a polygon layer that divides the province into these distinct areas.
+However, the task of associating a date and ID with each polygon in the layer is pending and needs to be completed.

-This part of the process should be greatly improved.
-Right now, this triage of polygons into different areas is done manually.
+This particular aspect of the process requires significant improvement.
+Currently, the triage of polygons into different areas is done manually, which can be time-consuming and prone to errors.
+Enhancing this step will streamline the process, leading to more accurate and efficient results.

 ### 1.6 - EXPORT POLYGONS TO POINTS
-Now that the fishnet is created, they will need to be organized by date of the satellite imagery dates polygons (Newfoundland Polygons by Date).
+To organize the fishnet polygons by the date of satellite imagery, follow these steps:

-1. Add a new field called "Date" as a Text field type.
-Highlight a Newfoundland Polygons by Date feature.
-Using Select by Location, the input feature: the fishnet polygons, intersect the selecting features: Newfoundland Polygons by Date.
-The result is the highlighted fishnet polygons that intersect with the highlighted polygon date.
-Open the attribute table and click on calculate field.
-In brackets, insert the date of said polygon that intersects.
-Example: "October 19, 2019".
+1. Add a new field called "Date" as a Text field type to the Newfoundland Polygons by Date feature.
+Use Select by Location, with the input feature being the fishnet polygons and the selecting features being the Newfoundland Polygons by Date.
+This will highlight the fishnet polygons that intersect with each polygon date.
+Open the attribute table, click on "Calculate Field," and insert the corresponding date (e.g., "October 19, 2019") for each highlighted fishnet polygon.
 The result will only highlight the populated field.
-Repeat for all dates.
+Repeat this process for all dates.
-2. In the geoprocessing pane, open the Feature Vertices to Point tool where the input feature is the fishnet that inlcudes the field with the associated polygon dates.
+2. In the geoprocessing pane, open the "Feature Vertices to Point" tool, using the fishnet with the associated polygon dates as the input feature.
-3. In the new layer, add two fields: X and Y, with a Double field type.
-Save.
-Left click on the new field and Calculate geometry where the X and Y fields are the X and Y coordinates in Decimal Degrees.
+3. Add two fields, "X" and "Y," with a Double field type to the new layer.
+Save the changes.
+Left-click on the new fields and choose "Calculate Geometry" to obtain the X and Y coordinates in Decimal Degrees for each point.
-4. Export the polygons to a CSV where each row of the file is one point.
-Each row must consist of the shape ID of the point (which polygon it belongs to), the x coordinate, and the y coordinate of the point.
-See Newfoundland_Fishnet_Polygon_Points.csv for an example of what the CSV file should look like.
-The first shape ID must be 0.
+4. Export the polygons to a CSV file, where each row represents one point.
+Each row should include the shape ID of the point (indicating which polygon it belongs to), along with the corresponding X and Y coordinates.
+Refer to `Newfoundland_Fishnet_Polygon_Points.csv` for an example of how the CSV file should be structured.
+Ensure that the first shape ID is assigned as 0.

 ## 2 - RUNNING THE SCRIPT TO PREPARE THE GEOJSON
 To run the script, make sure you have run the above set up steps in an Anaconda shell and that you are navigated to the cloned repo folder containing the `Prepare_GeoJSON.py` script and run `python .\Prepare_GeoJSON.py`.
 Make sure the `Prepare_GeoJSON.py` script in the coastsat folder.